Nikki (TV series)

-Nikki is an American sitcom television series that aired on The WB from October 9, 2000, to January 27, 2002.
+Nikki is an American television sitcom that aired on The WB from October 8, 2000, to January 27, 2002.
 Nikki was a starring vehicle for Nikki Cox, who had previously starred in another WB sitcom, Unhappily Ever After, which ran for five seasons.
 Looking to capitalize on Cox's popularity, Bruce Helford created a sitcom that featured her as the title character.

 Synopsis

 Cox portrays Nikki White, a Las Vegas showgirl living in Las Vegas with her husband Dwight White (Nick von Esmarch), a professional wrestler.
 The couple is portrayed as working class, attempting to follow their passions while finding fame and fortune in Las Vegas.
 Also in the cast are Nikki's best friend and fellow dancer Mary (Susan Egan), and Dwight's boss Jupiter (Toby Huss).
 Also a recurring character were Dwight's mother Marion (Christine Estabrook), who is angry with Nikki for "luring" her son into a marriage and away from a safe, secure job with a future as a tax attorney; Ken and Alice Gillespie (Todd Robert Anderson and Jacqueline Heinze), Nikki and Dwight's conservative neighbors;

 In season one, each episode started with a musical number, where Nikki and her fellow showgirls at "the worst casino in Las Vegas" perform a dance.
 Their costumes included Godzilla, cockroaches (dancing to "We Are Family"), brides who remove their dresses and veils to reveal red devil costumes and horns, and once she appeared as the severed head of Marie Antoinette.
 In the second episode of season two, Nikki loses her job when the casino is sold.

-Similar to Murphy Brown, all of the episodes in season one, plus some in season two, have a different song be the theme song, while Nikki performed a dance routine.
+Similar to Murphy Brown, all of the episodes in season one, plus some in season two, have a different song as the theme song, while Nikki performed a dance routine.
 However, in season two, the theme song changed to a standardized intro, to a remixed version of "She's a Lady" by Tom Jones.